spectrocloud/librarium/content/docs/08-user-management/04-saml-sso/05-palette-sso-with-onelogin.md

 <br />

 2. The login screen now defaults to a **Sign In** button.
-If you are already signed in into OneLogin, once you click on **Sign In** you will be automatically signed in and should have the correct permissions set.
-If you are unable to sign in, you can always use a username and password.
+Click on **Sign In**.
+You will be required to authenticate with OneLogin.
+If you are already authenticated with OneLogin you will be automatically signed in to Palette with the proper permissions inherited from the respective Palette team you are a member of.
+If you cannot sign in, you can use the username and password method.

 <br />